Nadaline/SNP-calling-on-UCEs/README.md

-# Alto Quiriri complex species
+# miniaturezed complex species
-This is a tutorial of Phylogenomics, populacional and Lansdscape analysis of _Brachycephalus__UCEs used in on Alto Quiriri complex species
+This is a tutorial of Phylogenomics, populacional and Lansdscape analysis of _Brachycephalus__UCEs used in on **** complex species

 ## SNP-calling-on UCEs
 This is a tutorial of SNP calling workflow using Ultra conserve elements. _This tutorial was inspired by mgharvey and Erickson et al 2020_